DIY Leather Cord Necklace with Owl Pendant – Beginners Tutorial

 How to make this Leather Cord Necklace DIY

-This cute leather cord and knot necklace is the easiest handmade jewelry you will ever make.
+This cute diy leather necklace with knots is the easiest handmade jewelry you will ever make.
 Just a few supplies and your imagination.
 Learn how!

 Here is how I made it: